RoikkuTo/react-html-writer/README.md

 ### Tag
 `<Tag></Tag>`

-As a normal HTML tag, you can add any child element or string as a child component.
+As a normal HTML tag, you can add any child element or string as a *Tag* or *String* component.
 | Properties | Type    | Description                                                                       |
 | ---------- | ------- | --------------------------------------------------------------------------------- |
 | tagName    | String  | Define the tagname (*div, span, ...*)                                             |